-As an entrepreneur looking to create more effective stories, you can’t shy away from conflict.
-Great storytellers create content that have all sorts of obstacles and hardships throughout the path of their storyline.
+As an entrepreneur who is looking to create more effective stories, you can’t shy away from conflict.
+Great storytellers create content that has all sorts of obstacles and hardships throughout the path of their storyline.
 In order to be satisfied with a happy ending for example, audiences have to watch the main person struggle to achieve their goals.

 Curate your own Personal Stories and Experiences

 Whether or not you are telling a real story based on personal experience, you can always look to your life for inspiration when creating new stories.
 Think about important experiences in your real life and how you might be able to craft them into an effective story that your audience can relate to.

 Can’t think of your own personal story to weave in there?
 Borrow one from someone else (with permission of course or, leave out names and specific details).
 When stories are real, they relate 10X better!